reneeswick/routes/README.md

 <img width="200" alt="Screen Shot 2021-12-15 at 10 00 49 AM" src="https://user-images.githubusercontent.com/83723401/146231123-c2faaaff-4e1f-46a7-a6ad-1026fa9dcf25.png">
 </div>

-``Drivers`` can view their driving route for the day optimized by our back-end team as well as mark-off when a location's service is complete.
+``Drivers`` can view their driving route for the day optimized by our back-end team.
+Additionally, they can "mark-off" when a location's service is complete.
 Drivers also have administrative acess to add customer info to a certain day's route.

-``Customers`` can login and track their driver as well as updated their service agreement.
+``Customers`` can login and track their driver as well as update their service agreement.

 ## Technologies
   - React